Thank you for reading our post, please rate this article at the end.

 Of course, understand that airing down your tires doesn’t make you immune to punctures, but you’ll get away quite easily with more flexing before it breaks.

-3) Floatation
+3) Flotation

 Lower pressures are called for in certain terrains, such as loose sand or snow.
 Airing down helps your tires stay on top of loose sand.
 It makes the footprint get big and prevents the tires from sinking.
 Instead, it skates on the sloppy top layer.

 Furthermore, airing down reduces the rolling resistance.
 Picture a heavily loaded and fully inflated tire in the sand.
-The fully inflated tires have a smaller surface contact area, and when you pass them over the sand, they’re like an anchor and dig themselves more.
+The fully inflated tires have a smaller surface contact area, and when you pass them over the sand, they’re like an anchor and dig themselves in more.

 4) Comfort